SOUTHWEST FLYING CLUB

 7. Any damage to a Club aircraft must be reported to the Maintenance Officer and noted in the flight log as soon as the plane is tied-down.

-10. Members should check to ensure that gust locks are in place and Master Switch is off.
+10. Members should check to ensure that control locks are in place, pitot tube cover installed, and Master Switch is off.
 Also, landing/taxi lights and avionics should be turned off before shutting down the engine.
 Instrument/radio lights should be turned all the way down.
-Members are responsible for the costs to recharge the battery if they fail to turn the Master Switch off when leaving Club Aircraft.
+Members are responsible for the costs to recharge the battery if they fail to turn the Master Switch off when leaving Club aircraft.
 To minimize this possibility, and as a safety precaution, leave the flashing beacon switch in the "On" position at all times to provide outside visual indication of the Master Switch position.

 12. When not hangared, each Club aircraft must be securely tied-down.